Match of the Day Top 10: Best World Cup goals

 "Dennis Bergkamp, Dennis Bergkamp!
 DENNIS BERGKAMP!!"
 You only need to watch the Dutch commentary version of this goal, which has racked up almost 8m views on YouTube.

-The Netherlands' quarter-final tie against Argentina was heading for extra-time but the Arsenal man had other ideas, gloriously controlling Frank de Boer's raking pass, turning inside of Roberto Ayala and clipping an outside-of-the-foot finish into the net.
+The Netherlands' quarter-final tie against Argentina was heading for extra time but the Arsenal man had other ideas, gloriously controlling Frank de Boer's raking pass, turning inside of Roberto Ayala and clipping an outside-of-the-foot finish into the net.

 Carlos Alberto: Brazil v Italy (1970) (Richards: 7th, Shearer: 1st)